Science and Engineering Apprenticeships

 About the S&E

-Since 1982, ARL:UT has participated in the Department of Defense Science and Engineering Apprenticeship Program for students with an interest in electrical, mechanical and aerospace engineering, physics, mathematics, and computer science.
-Over 561 students have taken part.
+ARL:UT’s Science and Engineering Apprenticeship Program has been in effect since 1982 for students with an interest in aerospace, electrical, or mechanical engineering; computer science; geophysics; mathematics; or physics.
+Over 576 students have taken part.
 The program is competitive.
 U.S. citizenship is required, and preference is given to students planning to attend the University of Texas at Austin.
 Many participants return to ARL:UT in student and research positions and stay on to contribute for several years.

 Download the Application.
 Directions are included in the application (16 pages).
+Right click link to open in a new window.
 Return it to ARL:UT by U.S. mail or email by the date specified.

-Westwood High School, Austin, Texas, Signal and Information Sciences Laboratory
+Cedar Ridge High School, Round Rock, Texas, Signal and Information Sciences Laboratory

-St. Stephen's Episcopal School, Austin, Texas, Space and Geophysics Laboratory
+Dripping Springs High School, Dripping Springs, Texas, Space and Geophysics Laboratory

 About banner photo